joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 #### Go

-Although I personally love programming in Go, it didn't have as much influence on our system as you might think.
+Although I personally love programming in Go, it didn't have as much influence on our system as you might expect.
 Go lists concurrency as one of its primary features.
-Although concurrency is easy to generate thanks to the [`go`routine]( https://gobyexample.com/goroutines), and best practices encourage wonderful things like ["Share Memory by Communicating"](https://blog.golang.org/share-memory-by-communicating), the basic set of primitives doesn't go much beyond the threads, thread-pools, locks, and events that I mention us beginning with in the early days of this journey.
+Although concurrency is easy to generate thanks to [`go`routines]( https://gobyexample.com/goroutines), and best practices encourage wonderful things like ["Share Memory by Communicating"](https://blog.golang.org/share-memory-by-communicating), the basic set of primitives doesn't go much beyond the threads, thread-pools, locks, and events that I mention us beginning with in the early days of this journey.

 On one hand, I see that Go has brought its usual approach to bear here; namely, eschewing needless complexity, and exposing just the bare essentials.
 I compare this to the system we built, with its handful of keywords and associated concept count, and admire the simplicity of Go's approach.
 It even has nice built-in deadlock detection.
-And yet when I find myself debugging classical race conditions, and [torn structs or interfaces]( https://blog.golang.org/share-memory-by-communicating), I find myself wishing for more.
-I have remarked before that simply running with [`GOMAXPROCS=1`](https://golang.org/pkg/runtime/#GOMAXPROCS), coupled with a simple [RPC system]( http://www.grpc.io/) -- ideally integrated in such a way where you needn't step outside of your native type system -- can get you close to the simple "no intra-process parallelism" Midori model that we began with.
+And yet, on the other hand, when I find myself debugging classical race conditions, and [torn structs or interfaces]( https://blog.golang.org/share-memory-by-communicating), I clamor for more.
+I have remarked before that simply running with [`GOMAXPROCS=1`](https://golang.org/pkg/runtime/#GOMAXPROCS), coupled with a simple [RPC system]( http://www.grpc.io/) -- ideally integrated in such a way where you needn't step outside of Go's native type system -- can get you close to the simple "no intra-process parallelism" Midori model that we began with.
 And perhaps the best sweet spot of all.